 Some countries might require you to show proof of certain vaccines to enter.
 But, others might just recommend them.
 This is especially true if you're travelling to a rural or remote area.
 Or, staying somewhere for a long period.

 Skipping recommended vaccines could leave you uncovered by insurance if you get sick from something preventable.
-And if you're pregnant, some vaccines might not be safe for you.
+And if you're travelling while pregnant, some vaccines might not be safe for you.
 So, check with your doctor first.

 How do I know if I need travel vaccinations for my destination?